ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 AS and client instance can repeat the interaction process as long as the AS supplies the client instance with [continuation information](#response-continue) to facilitate the ongoing requests.

+The AS SHOULD handle any interact request as a one-time-use mechanism and SHOULD apply suitable timeouts to any interaction start methods provided, including user codes and redirection URIs.
+The client instance SHOULD apply suitable timeouts to any interaction finish method.

-## Interaction Start Methods {#interaction-start}
+## Starting Interaction With the End User {#interaction-start}

-To initiate an interaction start method indicated by the [interaction start responses](#response-interact) from the AS, the client instance follows the steps defined by that interaction method.
+To initiate an interaction start modes indicated by the [interaction start responses](#response-interact) from the AS, the client instance follows the steps defined by that interaction start mode.
 The actions of the client instance required for the interaction start modes defined in this specification are described in the following sections.
+Interaction start modes defined in

+If the client instance does not start an interaction start mode within an AS-determined amount of time, the AS SHOULD reject attempts to use the interaction start modes.
+If the client instance has already begun one interaction start mode, the AS SHOULD reject attempts to use other interaction start modes.

 ### Interaction at a Redirected URI {#interaction-redirect}